Thank you for considering the Columbia Executive MBA Program, consistently ranked among the leading programs in the world.

 The first short answer and Essays 1 and 2 are required.

 What is your immediate post-MBA professional goal?
 (50 characters maximum)

 Examples of possible responses:

-Note: All recommendations must be provided electronically.
-After you have contacted each reference about writing a recommendation and completed the form on the recommendations page of the online application, an e-mail will be sent with instructions and a web address your recommenders must visit in order to complete your recommendation.
-You will be notified via e-mail when an online recommendation is received.
+After you have contacted your reference about writing a recommendation and completed the form on the Recommendations page of the online application, an email will be sent to your recommender with instructions and a web address they must visit in order to complete your recommendation.
+You will be notified via email when an online recommendation is received.
 Applications are not considered complete until all required information is submitted; this includes your recommendation.
 Note that the recommendation must be received by the Admissions Office within one week of your application submission.

-We will ask your recommenders to consider the following guidelines when writing their recommendations (recommended limit: 1000 words):
+We ask the recommender to consider the following guidelines when writing their recommendation (recommended limit - 1000 words):